 Throttle should be applied and handlebar turned to change the direction of the watercraft.
-Steering efficiency will differ depending on the number of passengers, load, water conditions and environmental factors such as the wind.
+Steering efficiency will differ depending on the amount of throttle applied, the number of passengers, the load, the water conditions and the environmental factors such as the wind.